davidtwco/rfcs/text/0000-build-std-context/appendix-literature-review.md

-# Appendix II: Exhaustive literature review
+# Appendix: Exhaustive literature review
-[appendix-ii]: #appendix-ii-exhaustive-literature-review
+[appendix]: #appendix-exhaustive-literature-review

 This section will attempt to summarize every issue, pull request, RFC and discussion related to the design and implementation of build-std since its